How Long Is the LSAT? | Manage Your Exam Time Wisely

 One Unscored Experimental Section

 Your guess is as good as ours with this section!
-The only thing you’ll know about this section is that it will last 35 minutes and it could show up as any section in the exam.
+The only thing you’ll know about this section is that it will last 35 minutes (just like any other section) and it could show up as any section in the exam.
 That is, it’s just as likely that it will be the first section you complete as the last section, or any of the others between.